 - Can summers spend time in overseas office?
 Case by case

-- Summers 2016: 136
+- Summers 2017: 205

 Main areas of work |Jones Day’s practices cover the spectrum of transactional, litigation, regulatory and tax matters.
 Core practice areas: corporate/M&A, litigation/trial practice, government regulation, real estate, energy, healthcare, banking/finance, bankruptcy/restructuring, labor and employment, securities litigation, financial institutions, litigation/regulation, antitrust, tax and intellectual property.

 The firm is a global legal institution based on a set of core principles and values – the most critical of which are integrity, dedication to the profession and a unity of purpose of and relentless focus on client service that transcends individual interests.
 Each lawyer is committed to the firm’s foundation principles and values, which have a social purpose and permanence and ensure the distinctive quality and value of the legal services they provide their clients.
 This is one important aspect of what makes Jones Day the client service organization that it is.
 They function seamlessly across the globe and are truly One Firm Worldwide.

-• Number of 1st year associates: 119
+• Number of 1st year associates: 112 • Number of 2nd year associates: 119

 • 2nd year: Increase is merit based, not lock step